1datcodes/GunnMaths/README.md

 ## Contributing

-Original members: Michi Tanaka (Analysis class 2023-2024).
+Original members: Michi Tanaka (Analysis class 2023-2024), Kaicheng Luo (Analysis class 2022-2023).

-Contributing: If you have any tests or quizzes that you want to upload, send me an email at tanakamichi7@gmail.com.
+Contributing: If you have any tests or quizzes that you want to upload, send me an email at [email](tanakamichi7@gmail.com).

 ## License